-The OCS039 generation facility will need to disconnect from the network in a high speed manner for faults on the 12 kV line on circuit 5R53 out of Cave Junction Substation.
-The minimum daytime load on circuit 5R53 is 2.5 MW which is above the maximum potential power output of the proposed OCS039 generating facility.
-For this reason the imbalance condition of the load and generation can be relied upon to cause the high speed disconnection of the generating facilities for faults on the distribution system.
+The OCS049 Community Solar Project will need to disconnect from the network in a highspeed manner for faults on the 12 kV line on circuit 5R52 out of Cave Junction substation.
+The minimum daytime load on circuit 5R52 is 3.6 MW which is above the maximum potential power output of the proposed OCS049 Community Solar Project.
+For this reason, the imbalance condition of the load and generation can be relied upon to cause the highspeed disconnection of the generating facilities for faults on the distribution system.

-The generation facility is planned to be connected beyond an existing line recloser 197D at facility point 01339008.0289861.
-During some daytime periods the load beyond the recloser will be less than the potential generation from the proposed solar electric generation facility.
-Since the unbalance between the generation and load cannot be relied upon to cause the timely disconnection of the solar facility for faults on the 12 kV circuit beyond the recloser a transfer trip circuit will be required between the line recloser and the OCS039 POI recloser at the solar facility.
-A dead line checking control circuit will be required for the line recloser to delay the automatic reclose if the generation at the solar facility is not disconnected due to a failure of the relay circuitry.
-An optical fiber cable will be installed between the 197D line recloser and the OCS039 POI recloser to carry the transfer trip signal.
+The Community Solar Project is planned to be connected beyond an existing line recloser 1589 at facility point 01339008.0226602.
+During some daytime periods the load beyond the recloser can be as low as 1.86 MW which is less than the potential generation from the proposed Community Solar Project.
+Since the unbalance between the generation and load cannot be relied upon to cause the timely disconnection of the solar facility for faults on the 12 kV circuit beyond the recloser a transfer trip circuit will be required between the line recloser and the OCS049 POI recloser at the solar facility.
+A deadline checking control circuit will be required for the line recloser to delay the automatic reclose if the generation at the solar facility is not disconnected due to a failure of the relay circuitry.
+Voltage instrument transformers will need to be added to the load side of the line recloser for the deadline checking.

-With the addition of the OCS039 generation facility there will be a potential for the generation facility to contribute more fault current for phase to ground faults between line recloser 197D and Cave Junction Substation to be above the pickup value for the ground overcurrent element in the recloser.
-With the current recloser this will cause it to trip for these type faults.
+With the addition of the OCS049 Community Solar Project there will be a potential for the Community Solar Project to contribute more fault current for phase to ground faults between line recloser 197D and Cave Junction substation to be above the pickup value for the ground overcurrent element in the recloser.
+With the current recloser configuration this will cause it to trip for these type faults.
 This will down grade the service to the existing customers and will not be acceptable.
+The relay at the recloser has the capability to have the overcurrent elements to be set directional.
+Settings will be applied to the line recloser so that it will only be tripped for faults beyond the line recloser.

-There is a project planned to replace the 197D line recloser.
-The new recloser will have all of the capabilities needed for the OCS039 project except for having a set of load side voltage senses monitor the line being dead on the load side of the line reclosers.
-These voltage senses will need to be added as part of the OCS039 project.
-There will also be potential for the generation facility to contribute more fault current for phase to ground faults on the other 12 kV feeder out of Cave Junction Substation for the relay for breaker 5R53 to operate for causing the breaker to trip.
+There will also be potential for the Community Solar Project to contribute more fault current for phase to ground faults on the other 12 kV feeder out of Cave Junction substation for the relay for breaker 5R52 to operate for causing the breaker to trip.
 The relay is currently set to be non-directional but has the capability to be set directional so that the breaker will only be tripped for faults on the feeder it is there to protect.
 This relay setting change will be needed for this project.

-The 12 kV circuit recloser planned to be installed at the OCS039 project will need to equipped Schweitzer Engineering Laboratories (SEL) 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
+The 12 kV circuit recloser planned to be installed at the OCS049 project will need to equipped Schweitzer Engineering Laboratories (SEL) 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
 The 651R will perform the following protection functions:

-- 1. Detect faults on the 12 kV equipment at the solar-electric generation facility - 2.
+- 1. Detect faults on the 12 kV equipment at the solar-electric Community Solar Project - 2.
 Detect faults on the 12 kV line to Cave Junction Substation - 3.
 Monitor the voltage and react to under or over frequency, and/or magnitude of the voltage - 4.
-Communicate with line recloser 197D to receive transfer trip from the line recloser
+Communicate with line reloser 1589 to receive transfer trip from the line recloser